Sramana Mitra: How did you select whom to put in the private beta? How were you finding these beta customers?

 Sramana Mitra: What did you need to do in the back end?
 If bridesmaid dresses is the primary value proposition of your site, what did you need in the back end?

 Ilana Stern: The primary value proposition of Weddington Way is that it is a place where friends can shop together.
 It’s this collaborative commerce where friends are in fact shopping together.
 It’s different from social commerce.
 Our first area of focus is around the wedding industry.
 We started with bridesmaid dresses because that was the most acute pain for brides.
 It requires collaboration and the bridesmaid dress purchase happens very early in the lifecycle of a wedding.
-We’re building this relationship with the bride very early in the lifecycle and gather data that will ultimately help her with future purchases beyond bridesmaid dresses.
+We’re building this relationship with the bride very early in the lifecycle and gathering data that will ultimately help her with future purchases beyond bridesmaid dresses.